 Furthermore, remote work has shed light on the importance of employee mental health.
 Statistics on mental health reveal that more than 1 in 5 women lives with a mental health challenge.
 Further research states that minority groups are most likely to experience the risk factors that prompt mental health challenges.
 In addition, remote work has been known to exacerbate mental health conditions, contribute to isolation, and cause burnout.

-However, when a remote team uses video conferencing to its advantage, it can foster a sense of community, culture, and connection that helps ease the adverse effects remote work has on employee mental health.
+However, when a remote team uses video conferencing to its advantage, it can foster a sense of community, culture, and connection that help ease the adverse effects remote work has on employee mental health.

 Video conferencing has also opened up more educational opportunities for women and minority-owned businesses.